What is ILUMYA (tildrakizumab-asmn)?

 If you notice any signs of a potential allergic reaction, seek immediate medical attention.
 The most common hypersensitive reactions in patients using ILUMYA were hives and swelling.

 Pregnant or nursing mothers should not use ILUMYA, as it is not known if the medication will impact a developing fetus or if ILUMYA is excreted through breast milk.
 ILUMYA has not been tested as a treatment for children diagnosed psoriasis, and should not be used on anyone under the age of 18.
 It is not known if ILUMYA can impact fertility.
 Please consult your physician if long-term fertility is a concern.

 ILUMYA typically comes in a pre-filled syringe, which is administered by sub-cutaneous (under the skin) injection in the thighs, abdomen or upper arms by a healthcare provider.
 Each syringe contains 1 milliliter (mL) of ILUMYA, which is 100 milligrams (mg) of medication.
-The medication is stored at a refrigerated temperature but given at room temperature for 30 minutes prior to injecting.
+The medication is stored at a refrigerated temperature but should sit at room temperature for 30 minutes prior to injecting.
 Your doctor or healthcare team will confirm your dosage and administration schedule with you.
 It is important to follow their instructions exactly.
 If you take too much ILUMYA, seek medical attention immediately.
 You physician will monitor you and treat any symptoms accordingly.
 If you miss a dose, speak with your physician about making your dose up as soon as possible.1